shamemezahid/Diction/README.md

 # Diction
-> The Diction refers to the style of speaking or writing as dependent upon choice of words.
+> The Word Diction refers to the style of speaking or writing as dependent upon choice of words.

 A simple Bangla to English Dictionary Application Implementing Perfect Hashing.
 A Simple GUI Made with HTML & CSS with Some Unnecessary Use of the MaterializeCSS Library and Prorammed using Vanilla JavaScript.